AdaCore/spark2014/docs/guidance/main.rst

 Gold Level - Proof of Key Integrity Properties
 ==============================================

+.. index:: !
+Gold level (of SPARK use)

-The goal of the Gold level is ensuring key integrity properties such as maintaining critical data invariants throughout execution and ensuring that transitions between states follow a specified safety automaton.
-Typically, these properties derive from software requirements.
-Together with the Silver level, these goals ensure program integrity, that is, the program keeps running within safe boundaries: the control flow of the program is correctly programmed and cannot be circumvented through run-time errors and data cannot be corrupted.
+The goal of the Gold level is to ensure key integrity properties such as maintaining critical data invariants throughout execution and guaranteeing that transitions between states follow a specified safety automaton.
+Typically these properties derive from software requirements.
+Together with the Silver level, these goals ensure program integrity, that is, the program executes within safe boundaries: the control flow of the program is correctly programmed and cannot be circumvented through run-time errors and data cannot be corrupted.

-SPARK defines a number of useful features used to specify both data invariants and control flow constraints:
+SPARK has a number of useful features for specifying both data invariants and control flow constraints:

+.. index:: Type predicate
+.. index:: Precondition
+.. index:: Postcondition

-* Type predicates state properties that should always be true of any object of the type.
+* Type predicates reflect properties that should always be true of any object of the type.
-* Preconditions state properties that should always hold on subprogram entry.
+* Preconditions reflect properties that should always hold on subprogram entry.
-* Postcondition state properties that should always hold on subprogram exit.
+* Postconditions reflect properties that should always hold on subprogram exit.

+.. index:: Proof mode (for GNATprove)
+.. index:: Info message (from GNATprove)
+.. index:: Check message (from GNATprove)
+.. index:: Unit testing

-These features can be verified statically by running GNATprove in prove mode, similarly to what was done at the Silver level.
+These features can be verified statically by running GNATprove in proof mode, similarly to what was done at the Silver level.
 At every point where a violation of the property may occur, GNATprove issues either an 'info' message, verifying that the property always holds, or a 'check' message about a possible violation.
-Of course, a benefit of proving properties is that they don't need to be tested, which can be used to reduce or completely remove unit testing.
+Of course, a benefit of proving properties is that they don't need to be tested, which can be used to reduce or completely eliminate unit testing.

+.. index:: Integration testing
+.. index:: -gnata switch (compiler)
+.. index:: pragma Assertion_Policy

-These features can also be used to augment integration testing with dynamic verification that these key integrity properties are satisfied.
-To enable these additional verifications during execution, you can use either the compilation switch ``-gnata`` (which enables verification of all invariants and contracts at run time) or ``pragma Assertion_Policy`` (which enables a subset of the verifications) either inside the code (so that it applies to the code that follows in the current unit) or in a pragma configuration file (so that it applies to the entire program).
+These features can also be used to augment integration testing with dynamic verification of key integrity properties.
+To enable this additional verification during execution, you can use either the compilation switch ``-gnata`` (which enables verification of all invariants and contracts at run time) or ``pragma Assertion_Policy`` (which enables a subset of the verification) either inside the code (so that it applies to the code that follows in the current unit) or in a pragma configuration file (so that it applies to the entire program).

 .. rubric:: Benefits

-The SPARK code is guaranteed to respect key integrity properties as well as being free from all the defects already detected at Bronze and Silver
+The SPARK code is guaranteed to respect key integrity properties as well as being free from all the defects already detected at the Bronze and Silver
 levels: no reads of uninitialized variables, no possible interference between parameters and global variables, no unintended access to global variables, and no run-time errors.
 This is a unique feature of SPARK that is not found in other programming languages.
 In particular, such guarantees may be used in a safety case to make reliability claims.

+.. index:: DO-178C / ED-12C
+.. index:: EN 50128, CENELEC EN 50128
+.. index:: IEC 61508
+.. index:: Proof (as alternative to unit testing)

-The effort in achieving that level of confidence based on proof is relatively low compared to the effort required to achieve the same level based on testing.
-Indeed, confidence based on testing has to rely on a nearly comprehensive testing strategy.
-In fact, certification standards define criteria for approaching comprehensive testing, such as Modified Condition/Decision Coverage (MC/DC), which are notoriously expensive to achieve.
-Many certification standards allow the use of proof as a replacement for testing, in particular DO-178C in avionics, EN 50128 in railway and IEC 61508 in process and military.
-Obtaining proofs, as done in SPARK, can thus be used as cost effective alternative to unit testing.
+The effort in achieving this level of confidence based on proof is relatively low compared to the effort required to achieve the same level based on testing.
+Indeed, confidence based on testing has to rely on an extensive testing strategy.
+Certification standards define criteria for approaching comprehensive testing, such as Modified Condition / Decision Coverage (MC/DC), which are expensive to achieve.
+Some certification standards allow the use of proof as a replacement for certain forms of testing, in particular DO-178C in avionics, EN 50128 in railway and IEC 61508 for functional safety.
+Obtaining proofs, as done in SPARK, can thus be used as a cost-effective alternative to unit testing.

 .. rubric:: Impact on Process

-In a certification context where proof replaces testing, if independence is required between development and verification activities, subprogram contracts that express software requirements should not be created by the developers implementing such requirements.
-This is similar to the independence that can be required between the developer and the tester of a module.
-However, programmers can be expected to write intermediate assertions and to run GNATprove to check that their implementation satisfies the requirements.
+.. index:: Contract-based programming

+In a high-DAL certification context where proof replaces testing and independence is required between certain development/verification activities, one person can define the architecture and low-level requirements (package specs) and another person can develop the corresponding bodies and use GNATprove for verification.
+Using a common syntax/semantics -- Ada 2012 contracts -- for both the specs/requirements and the code facilitates communication between the two activities and makes it easier for the same person(s) to play different roles at different times.

 Depending on the complexity of the property being proven, it may be more or less costly to add the necessary contracts on types and subprograms and to achieve complete automatic proof by interacting with the tool.
-This typically requires some experience with the tool that can be developed by training and practice, which suggests that not all developers should be tasked with developing such contracts and proofs, but instead that a few developers should be designated for this task.
+This typically requires some experience with the tool, which can be gained by training and practice.
+Thus not all developers should be tasked with developing such contracts and proofs, but instead a few developers should be designated for this task.

+.. index:: Loop invariant

-As with the proof of AoRTE at Silver level, special treatment is required for loops, which may need the addition of loop invariants to prove properties inside and after the loop.
-The detailed process for doing so is described in SPARK User's Guide, as well as examples of loops and their corresponding loop invariants.
+As with the proof of AoRTE at Silver level, special treatment is required for loops, such as the addition of loop invariants to prove properties inside and after the loop.
+Details are presented in the SPARK User's Guide, together with examples of loops and their corresponding loop invariants.

 .. rubric:: Costs and Limitations